 Discussion -- 2 hours.
 Evening laboratory -- 2 hours.
 Prerequisite: prior or concurrent enrollment in 219 Evidence.
 An introduction to the preparation and trial of cases, featuring lectures, videotapes, demonstrations, assigned readings, and forensic drills.
 The emphasis throughout the course is on the formulation and implementation of a trial strategy.
 The laboratory session is held on Tuesday, Wednesday, or Thursday evening.
 Attempts are made to assign each student to a laboratory on the evening most convenient for him or her.
 Grading is on a satisfactory/unsatisfactory basis.
 Class limit: 84 students.

-Discussion -- 2 hours.
+Discussion -- 3 hours.
 A study of the law of decedent’s estates, wills, and trusts.
-Course coverage includes intestate succession; family protection and limits on the power of testation; execution, revocation, and revival of wills; will substitutes; intervivos; and testamentary private trusts.
-Topics may include contracts to make wills; class gifts; powers of appointment; the Rule Against Perpetuities; and an introduction to the administration of estates and trusts, including powers, duties, rights, and liabilities of fiduciaries, and the management of assets.
+Course coverage includes intestate succession; family protection and limits on the power of testation; execution, revocation, and revival of wills; will substitutes; inter-vivos and testamentary private trusts.
+Topics may also include a number of other related topics like contracts to make wills; class gifts; powers of appointment; and an introduction to the administration of estates and trusts, including powers, duties, rights, and liabilities of fiduciaries, and the management of assets.